fbpx

 2. Your house will smell like fall when you are making them!

-3. These healthy pumpkin waffles are freezer-friendly.
+3. Homemade pumpkin spice waffles are freezer-friendly.
+Make sure to scroll down to see how I pack them before freezing.
 I typically triple-batch for those busy mornings, especially during the school year.

 4. This waffle recipe is healthy and does not require white or brown sugar.